Hoplite-Consulting/PyneTools/README.md

 # Pyne Tools

 This is a collection of tools that work well with the [Pyne](https://www.github.com/hoplite-consulting/pyne) Nessus Parser.
+Wrapped inside a clean installer and updater tool.

 Written by [Oliver Scotten](https://www.github.com/oliv10).